 You can easily manage your work from wherever you want.
 It can be your house, cafeteria, park, or even on vacation, as long as you have access to a computer, laptop, or smartphone.

 It provides you the greater flexibility of operating from any place while telecommuting and skipping rush hour traffic.

 While searching for foreign language specialists, several businesses often look outside their organization.
 The costs are cheaper with no long-term strings attached.

-That’s why most companies are more frequently outsourcing assignments to freelancers instead of hiring full-time workers for a one-off project.
+That’s why most companies frequently outsource assignments to freelancers instead of hiring full-time workers for a one-off project.

 By doing this, firms save funds on employee salaries, perks, and office expenses.

-As a self-employed, you may not need to spend on brick and mortar space.
-Working from home can save you lots of money on transportation you’d be using to commute.
+As a self-employed, you may not need to spend on brick-and-mortar space.
+Working from home can save you lots of money on transportation you’d use to commute.